Teacher Model Fingerprinting Attacks Against Transfer Learning: More Robust Teacher Model Fingerprinting

 \newcolumntype{s}{>{\columncolor[HTML]{ECF0F1}} c}

 Only when $H_0$ is rejected can we make a more robust inference.
 That is, the attacker has high confidence (1-$\alpha$) to avoid a wrong inference against a random classifier.

 Here we provide a more robust version of the teacher model fingerprinting attack: (1) generating fingerprinting pairs $\rightarrow$ (2) selecting the best candidate $\rightarrow$ (3) if $H_0$ is rejected, accepting the inference result; otherwise, sending more queries and repeating, until reaching the maximum query budget.
-We describe the robust version of our attack in~\autoref{algorithm:attack}.

 \mypara{Evalution} We repeat several empirical studies on our robust attack method.
-We set the significance value $\alpha$ as 0.01, and thus, the testing hypothesis threshold $\ceil*{\log_{2}\frac{1}{\alpha}}=7$. \autoref{table:robust_inference} exhibits the robust version of inference results for~\autoref{section:inference_resource}.
+We set the significance value $\alpha$ as 0.01, and thus, the testing hypothesis threshold $\ceil*{\log_{2}\frac{1}{\alpha}}=7$. \autoref{table:safer_inference} exhibits the robust version of inference results for~\autoref{section:inference_resource}.
 Overall, we have achieved 100\% inference accuracy on the robust inferences that reject $H_0$ with $\alpha=0.01$, even without realistic datasets (Random Noise as the probing dataset).
 We also examine the size of the supporting set on our inference results in~\autoref{section:inference_resource} to investigate how probing inputs and transfer learning tasks affect the attack performance.

 \mypara{Impact of probing inputs} The probing input distribution indeed impacts the attack performance.
 From~\autoref{fig:supporting_set_size}, we can see that, with realistic probing inputs, the proportions of robust inferences are obviously higher than that with Random Noise.
 This is consistent with our observation in~\autoref{section:inference_resource}.
-Moreover, a dataset that shares a similar distribution with $\studentdataset$ is more helpful to reduce the query budget, because it can increase the variance of the black-box responses.
+Moreover, a dataset that shares a similar distribution with $\studentdataset$ is more helpful in reducing the query budget, because it can increase the variance of the black-box responses.
 For example, for MNIST classifiers, the supporting set size $|\supportset|$ significantly rises when we use MNIST as the probing dataset.